NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 6BB(B) transition is six frames slower
 - 6A
     - Appears 12 frames sooner
+    - Startup animation sped up to match faster spawn time
     - Can be grabbed for the whole duration
     - Recovers faster
+    - High crush updated
+    - No longer staggers so the opponent remains grounded on hit
+    - Increased stun
 - 6A(A) extension added as chargeable 5A
+- 4B
-- 4B does not push on block
+    - Does not push on block
+    - Has more lift
+    - Has a string into 2X (just press X) for 15 frames post hitbox
 - 4BB(B)
     - Increased duration
     - Lower angle